 - As soon as we finished the steaks, the plates were whisked away.
 No mention was made of dessert options; we had to stop him and ask.

 - The dessert tray came out immediately, but no prices were given as there was no menu.
 They arrived moments after we ordered.
 The moment we finished, the check came.
-Change took all of three minutes.
+The change took all of three minutes.

 Salads: We ordered Caesar salads as we did everywhere else.
 They were ample with good fresh greens, though slightly overdressed.
 Little bursts of anchovy flavor peeked through now and then, and even the croutons were decent.
 Overall, the salads here were better than anywhere else, though none of the steakhouse Caesars were anywhere near as good as say, Café Castagna ($10).
 Grade B

 Steaks: For comparison purposes, we stuck to the same cuts as everywhere else, a Porterhouse and a New York.
-The fillet side of the Porterhouse seemed a bit small, but flavor was pretty good.
-The strip side was not nearly as flavorful as the other steakhouses, and was a bit tougher than usual.
-This surprised me, because that cut’s lack of collagen means the meat is usually pretty tender.
-It was cooked medium-rare as ordered, and had nice sear and seasoning ($49).
+The fillet side of the Porterhouse seemed a bit small, but the flavor was pretty good.
+The strip side was not nearly as flavorful as the other steakhouses and was a bit tougher than usual.
+This surprised me because that cut’s lack of collagen means the meat is usually pretty tender.
+It was cooked medium-rare as ordered and had nice sear and seasoning ($49).